What is a construction site diary?

 - Automatically count people arriving or leaving the site

-You can configure what data you want recorded on an everyday basis.
-From materials, delivery to equipment status, LetsBuild allows you to log your activities and data that you need to manage and report on your projects.
+You can configure what data you want to be recorded on an everyday basis.
+From materials, and delivery to equipment status, LetsBuild Site Diary allows you to log your activities and data that you need to manage and report on your projects.
 Customise your site diary for multi-dimensional answers to your inspection questions.

 You can even link your site diary to your general project schedule so you can keep all your data in one place.
 Your daily site diary will produce valuable data that you can view on your dashboard to improve your daily decision-making.
 Transition to an interactive site diary today that ensures your decisions are made in a timely manner and on an informed basis, and you can avoid any kind of problem in the future.

 Ready to give LB Site Diary a try?
 Book your free demo today.